TheRobBrennan/demo-monorepo-create-react-app/README.md

 //  Note that we are using "jest" and not "test" - we want to reserve the word test for running all tests (end-to-end, linting, etc)
 $ lerna run jest

+// Add a story for this new globally available React component (within the packages/comp-button/src directory)
+$ touch index.stories.js

 ```